blbadger/blbadger.github.io/neural-networks3.md

 ![readable attribution]({{https://blbadger.github.io}}neural_networks/readable_1.png)

-and the correct input is attributed to be the most important.
+and the correct input is attributed to be the most important, so our positive control indicates success.

+Now we can apply this method to our original problem of finding which input are important for predicting a delivery time.